|Tutorials and Tools

-Training is provided in a web based format that is designed to be self-paced to offer flexibility and accessibility.
-This training is a required part of the overall process of obtaining access to DAERS, and the certificate documenting DAERS training completion must be sent to NIAID CRMS at CRMSsupport@niaid.nih.gov.
+Training is provided in a web-based format that is designed to be self-paced to offer flexibility and accessibility.
+The training is a required part of the overall process of obtaining access to DAERS, and the certificate documenting DAERS training completion must be sent to NIAID CRMS at CRMSsupport@niaid.nih.gov.

-DAERS training can be found in the DAIDS Learning Management System (LMS).
+DAERS training can be found in the Learning Management System (LMS).
 The LMS is part of the DAIDS Learning Portal.
-For more information, please visit: https://daidslms.plateau.com/plateau/user/login.do.
-Keyword search in DAIDS LMS: DAERS
+For more information, please visit: https://www.daidslearningportal.com/.

-If you do not have access to the DAIDS LMS, please visit the following link to request an account: https://daidslms.plateau.com/learning/user/selfRegisterInit.do
+- If you do not have an existing user account, please visit the following link to request an account: https://www.daidslearningportal.com/user/register.

-Note: To expedite access, an electronic version of the document will be accepted with the understanding that the hard copy is mailed.
+Note: To expedite access, an electronic version of the electronic signature attestation form will be accepted with the understanding that the original hard copy is being mailed.
 Access to DAERS will be revoked if the hard copy is not received after the request was received per the following timeline: